February 26, 2025

 • Obtaining authorization from financial monitoring authorities in Canada and Estonia

-Obtaining a general fintech and a special crypto license requires several steps, including preparing a business plan, conducting a technical audit of the system that will store users' assets, and implementing proper financial, AML (anti-money laundering), and privacy compliance.
+Obtaining a general fintech and a special crypto license requires several steps, including preparing a business plan, conducting a technical audit of the system that will store users' assets, and implementing proper financial, AML (Anti-Money Laundering), and privacy compliance.

 📚 Read more: How to Legally Structure Cryptocurrency Exchanges (CEX & DEX)